dungtthe/IT008-Instagram/README.md

 > # How to use:

-Very simple, just clone this repository, build and run.
+Very simple, just clone this repository, build and then run.
+If there are any problems, please check out our demo video (above).

 > # Code of conducting: